 Testing for Ground on a Two-Slot Polarized Receptacle

-Once you verify that you have power, remove the black lead and touch it to the screw in the center of the cover plate.
+Once you verify that you have power, remove the probe from the longer slot and touch it to the screw in the center of the cover plate.
 If the tester lights up or registers, the outlet is grounded and wired correctly.
 If not, continue to the next test.

 Note: if the cover plate screw is thickly covered with paint, the tester may have trouble making contact.
 Make sure there is a good metal-on-metal connection between the tester probe and the screw.